Sunglasses add comfort and help you in all your outdoor activities.

 Perhaps the most important aspect of effective sports sunwear is the optical quality and visual enhancement properties of the lenses.
 In particular, sports and performance lenses are available in a wide variety of tints to modify light in certain ways to enhance contrast.
 This allows you to see certain objects (a tennis ball, for example) with greater clarity to enhance your reaction time.

-Polycarbonate lenses are the lens of choice for most sport sunglasses because they are lightweight, super strong and more impact-resistant than lenses made of other materials.
+Polycarbonate lenses are the lens of choice for most sports sunglasses because they are lightweight, super strong and more impact-resistant than lenses made of other materials.